paulinho-16/MEIC-TVVS/assignments/assignment9.md

 #### Lines 160, 183, 187 and 205

 These mutants consisted of the negation of conditionals, and a removed call, in the `setValueAt` method.
-As these conditionals and this call only affect the messages printed in the logs, they do not affect the behavior of the program, so the mutants at hand survive.
+As these conditionals and this call only affect the messages printed in the logs, they do not affect the program's behaviour, so the mutants at hand survive.

 ![Sixth Mutants](./images/mt_unit_test6-1.png)